oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 One is engaged in a “trade or business” if they engage with “the activity with continuity and regularity and ... the taxpayer's primary purpose for engaging in the activity must be for income or profit.”
 Groetzinger, 480 U.S. at 35, 107 S.Ct.
 980.

-With this definition, a full time gambler is engaged in a trade or business.
-So he or she is considered self-employed according to the Groetzinger decision.
+With this definition, a <b>full time gambler</b> is engaged in a trade or business.
+So he or she, according to *Groetzinger*, is considered self-employed and would be subject to self-employment taxes.

-Those considered self-employed include but are not limited to independent contractors, see Turnidge v.
-C.I.R., U.S.Tax Ct.2003, 2003 WL 21321813, practitioner in a sole proprietorship (if they receive income), partners in a venture (if they receive income), and partners in a limited partnership/ partnership.
+Generally self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b> (Turnidge v.
+C.I.R.), <b>practitioners in a sole proprietorship</b> (if they receive income), <b>partners in a venture</b> (if they receive income), <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.

-However, the law is not that simple.
-It’s very hard to classify roles into neat little boxes.
+Though many self-employed workers can be categorized, the law is not that simple.

 Take the gig economy, for example.
 As the gig economy continues to change, it may become difficult to classify who is an employee of the company or an independent contractor.
-Luckily courts have developed factors for determining who is an independent contractor for the purpose of levying self employment tax.
+Luckily, courts have developed factors for determining who is an independent contractor for the purpose of levying self employment tax.
 Jones v.
 C.I.R., 94 T.C.M.
 (CCH) 230 (Tax 2007).

 These factors are: